YosysHQ/picorv32/README.md

 Dhrystone benchmark results: 0.309 DMIPS/MHz (544 Dhrystones/Second/MHz)

-For the Dryhstone benchmark the average CPI is 4.167.
+For the Dhrystone benchmark the average CPI is 4.167.

 Todos: